 Listing Portals: Discovery Tools

-- No cashflow analysis — you see price and rent separately, never combined
+- No cashflow analysis — price and rent are shown separately, never combined with holding costs

-- No cost modelling — maintenance fees, taxes, and insurance are not factored in
+- No cost modelling — maintenance fees, taxes, insurance, and vacancy are not factored in

 - No Islamic financing comparison